 It is essential that applicants read the FAQs before applying to this fund.

 This bridging support will normally be for a maximum of three months (FTE).
 Longer periods of support may be considered in exceptional circumstances.
+Bridging salary for part-time staff will be funded at the relevant FTE.
 It is accepted that researchers may have to wait considerable lengths of time after submission until the start date of any external research grant awarded.

 The Medical Sciences Internal Fund Bridging Salary Scheme will normally fund contributions to the total employer cost of salaries only, and will not fund consumables or other non-staff research costs under this scheme.